akapparova/MKS22XFinalProject/README.md

 ## Instructions
 * Import Fisica library into Processing <http://www.ricardmarxer.com/fisica/>
 * Run WorldOfGUI/WorldOfGUI.pde in the Processing IDE
+* Hover mouse over 2 goos that you want to connect
 * Press 'G' key to add goo to your structure (you may need to click on the processing window when putting down your first goo)
+* If you hovered over a goo but no longer want to to connect it, move your mouse away from it

 ## Features
 * Ability to build structures from goo